East Pacific Rise: Overview

 The oceanic crust is moving away from the East Pacific Rise to either side.
 Near Easter Island the rate is over 150 mm per year which is the fastest in the world.
 However, on the northern end, it is much slower at only roughly 60 mm per year.
-On the eastern side of the rise the eastward-moving Cocos and Nazca plates meet the westward moving South American Plate and the North American Plate and are being subducted under them.
+On the eastern side of the rise, the eastward-moving Cocos and Nazca plates meet the westward moving South American plate and the North American plate and are being subducted under them.
 The belt of volcanos along the Andes and the arc of volcanoes through Central America and Mexico are the direct results of this collision.
-Due east of the Baja California Peninsula, the Rise is sometimes referred to as the Gulf of California Rift Zone.
-In this area, newly formed oceanic crust is intermingled with rifted continental crust originating from the North American Plate.
+Due east of the Baja California peninsula, the Rise is sometimes referred to as the Gulf of California Rift Zone.
+In this area, newly formed oceanic crust is intermingled with rifted continental crust originating from the North American plate.

-Near Easter Island, the East Pacific Rise meets the Chile Rise at the Easter Island and Juan Fernandez microplates, trending off to the east where it subducts under the South American Plate at the Peru–Chile Trench along the coast of southern Chile.
-The southern extension of the East Pacific Rise (called the Pacific-Antarctic Ridge) merges with the Southeast Indian Ridge at the Macquarie Triple Junction south of New Zealand.
+Near Easter Island, the East Pacific Rise meets the Chile Rise at the Easter Island and Juan Fernandez microplates, trending off to the east where it subducts under the South American plate at the Peru–Chile Trench along the coast of southern Chile.
+This portion of the Rise has been referred to as the Cape Adare-Easter Island Ridge, Albatross Cordillera, Easter Island Cordillera, Easter Island Rise, and Easter Island Swell.

-Parts of the East Pacific Rise have oblique spreading, that is seafloor spreading that is not orthogonal to the nearest ridge segment.
+Parts of the East Pacific Rise have oblique spreading, such as the Nazca–Pacific plate boundary between 29°S and 32°S. This is seafloor spreading that is not orthogonal to the nearest ridge segment.

+The southern extension of the East Pacific Rise (the PAR) merges with the Southeast Indian Ridge at the Macquarie triple junction south of New Zealand.
+The southern stretch of the East Pacific Rise is also one of the fastest-spreading divergent boundaries on Earth, peaking at 79.3 mm/year.

 Along the East Pacific Rise the hydrothermal vents called black smokers were first discovered by the RISE project in 1979, and have since been extensively studied.
 These vents are forming volcanogenic massive sulfide ore deposits on the ocean floor.
 Many unique deep-water creatures have been found with vents, that subsist in a chemosynthetic ecosystem rather than one using photosynthesis.
-The southern stretch of the East Pacific Rise is one of the fastest-spreading divergent boundaries on Earth.